 - The Common Application: We only use the Common Application.

 - Application fee of $65: Applicants who require an application fee waiver may request one through their transfer counselor or academic advisor.

 - Official high school transcript(s): A final official high school transcript is required for all transfer students, regardless of how many college credits you wish to transfer.

 - Official transcripts from all colleges and universities you have attended: Please arrange to have your current transcript sent to the Office of Admission for review before the April 1 deadline.
 Students who enroll will be required to submit the final official transcript when it is available.

 - Transfer College Report: This form must be completed by a college or university official who has access to both academic and disciplinary records.
 It may be necessary to submit the report to two separate officials to complete the form.
-In order to be admitted, applicants must be in good academic and disciplinary standing at their current institution.
+Students must be in good academic and disciplinary standing at their current institution.
 As part of the application process, students are asked to answer questions related to disciplinary history.
 Please be assured that such a history does not necessarily disqualify applicants from consideration for admission.
 Students must immediately notify and update the College if there are changes to the information provided as part of their application.
-Providence College reserves the right to withdraw an offer of admission if we learn of behavior that brings into question an admitted student’s honesty, maturity, or good moral character, or that would otherwise have caused us to not have extended an offer of admission.
+Providence College reserves the right to withdraw an offer of admission if we learn of behavior that brings into question an admitted student’s honesty, maturity, or good moral character, or that would otherwise have caused us not to have extended an offer of admission.

 - Personal Statement: Please let us know why you wish to transfer.
 We will use this essay to evaluate writing skills as well as to learn about your reasons for entering the transfer process.